Controlling COVID-19 risks as restrictions change

 - where possible have a buddy system in place so that any signs of heat stress can be quickly identified and addressed

 - where possible ensure employees do not work alone

 - consider rotating duties to reduce each employee's exposure to heat, including rotation between outdoor and indoor work (where relevant)

 - reduce physical demands by using mechanical aids or additional resourcing

 - when face masks are likely to become damp or dirty, consider providing an additional supply of face masks to allow for regular replacement

 For indoor work:

-- ensure the work area is ventilated as much as possible, for example by keeping doors and windows open
+- ensure the work area is ventilated as much as possible, for example by keeping doors and windows open and installing fans

 - where outside air is too hot for natural ventilation or there is no breeze, use air conditioning, ensuring the air conditioning system is using as much fresh air as possible, rather than recirculated air